kevinl95/selecta2600-adapter/README.md

-# Selectra Ribbon Cable Adapter
+# Selecta Ribbon Cable Adapter

-A cartridge PCB for the Atari 2600 for connecting to the Selectra multi-game selector via a ribbon cable.
+A cartridge PCB for the Atari 2600 for connecting to the Selecta multi-game selector via a ribbon cable.

 ![Kicad screenshot of the pcb front](images/screenshot.png)